"ANY NIGHT OR DAY YOU FEEL LIKE CALLING... I'LL COME AROUND."

 There was also a limited release in Southeast Asia which housed the 4-track vinyl in a standard green and yellow industry sleeve, baring the same sticker as some of the Atlantic releases, but with the photo treated to look as if it were painted.
 (See bottom of this page to view the sticker!)

-The sound of I'm The One Who Really Loves You displays an unusual shift for Mel & Kim.
-Despite the sisters being known for having their own individual London House sound, the original Album Mix is almost an exact blue print of the original version released by Austin Howard back in 1986.
+The sound of I'm The One Who Really Loves You displays an unusual shift in style for Mel & Kim.
+Despite the sisters being known for having their own individual London House sound, the original Album Mix is almost an exact blue print of the original version, released by Austin Howard, back in 1986.
 Like Austin's version, the album mix is produced by Pete Hammond, and the sound is upbeat, but devoid of the Chicago House sound that the sisters had made their own.

-On most of the album releases, the track solely features Mel & Kim's vocals, although the Atlantic records edition of the F.L.M.
-Album utilises the chorus of the Austin Howard recording in place of the sisters far superior vocal take, alongside what sounds to be a solo performance of the verses by one of the sisters!
+On most of the F.L.M. album releases, the track solely features Mel & Kim's vocals, although the Atlantic records edition, which was released in the US and Canada. utilises the chorus of the Austin Howard recording in place of the sisters far superior vocal take, alongside what sounds to be a solo performance of the verses by one of the sisters!
 Other than this unexpected move, the sound production is identical on the Album Mixes across all territories.

 PWL produced a number of mixes of the track, including Yoyo's Extended Mix.
 Yoyo's treatment starts with Mel & Kim singing the chorus in accapella, before cascading into an extended version of The Album Mix.
 Like the Album mix, there are no additional vocal effects sampled and used in the production.

-The promotional 12" and commercially released 7” singles both feature The Pop Radio Mix of I'm The One Who Really Loves You, although this mix is simply an edited version of The Stardom Groove Club Mix.
-The Pop Radio Mix which features on the 7"single, fades at 2.55, after the instrumental break, whereas The Pop Radio Mix which features on the promotional 12" single, continues on to end at 3.46.
+The promotional 12" and commercially released 7” singles, both feature The Pop Radio Mix, although this mix is simply an edited version of The Stardom Groove Club Mix.
+The Pop Radio Mix, which features on the 7"single, fades at 2.55, after the instrumental break, whereas The Pop Radio Mix which features on the promotional 12" single, continues on to end at 3.46.

-The 2019 Singles Box Set, released by Cherry Red, included some unreleased mixes of I'm The One Who Really Loves You including: the Chicago Club Mix, Chicago Dubstramental and the Chicago Radio Mix, alongside the Instrumental.
+The 2019 Singles Box Set, released by Cherry Red, included some unreleased mixes of I'm The One Who Really Loves You including: the Chicago Club Mix, Chicago Dubstramental and the Chicago Radio Mix, alongside the Instrumental, and this addition was treated to its own sleeve design, with images by Peter Ashworth.

 Reflecting on the external remixes of I'm The One Who Really Loves You, Kim recalled, "With the remixes, a lot of them, we didn't get to hear, and we didn't know they existed until we got a vinyl copy.
 It wasn't like the remixes were ran past us, like they would be with me now, the mixes just appeared.
 At that time, their names (Clivillés & Cole) didn't mean anything.
 They were just a couple of remixers in America.
 It wasn't until C & C Music Factory came along that it was like, 'oh my gosh, we had these guys in the beginning!"